Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

 #### STEP 7.
 Lessons Learned
 + Learning involves conducting a post-incident analysis to understand what went wrong and how to prevent similar incidents in the future through process, technology and tools, and improved procedures.

-#### TOOLS and TECHNOLOGIES IN TDIR

-+ Traditional threat detection uses technology like security information and event management (SIEM), endpoint detection and response (EDR) and network traffic analysis.
-SIEM collects data to generate security alerts, but lacks the ability to respond to threats.
-Network traffic analysis and endpoint detection and response are greatly effective in identifying localized threats, but cannot detect evasive threats and require complex integration.
-An intrusion detection system can monitor a network for policy violations and malicious activity.
-Advanced threat detection and response uses threat intelligence to monitor the entire system for attacks that bypass traditional threat detection.

 #### Some best practices for effective TDIR

 + Proactive threat hunting